s-sohani/knowledge/Kuber/Objects/7-DEPLOYMENTS.md

 A **canary** release is a technique for minimizing the risk of rolling out a bad version of an application and it affecting all your users.
 Instead of rolling out the new version to everyone, you replace only one or a small number of old pods with new ones.
 This way only a small number of users will initially hit the new version.

+>If a Deployment is paused, the undo command won’t undo it until you resume the Deployment.

+### Blocking rollouts of bad versions